SM-A715F/a71-Kernel-4.14.241/README.md

-Kernel offre Samsung galaxy a71 update every week-end.
+Kernel of Samsung galaxy a71 update every week-end.